DeflockJoplin/CouncilSearch/README.md

 - **ALPR search script** (`ALPR_search.ps1`) – runs OCR on the downloaded PDFs (optional) and creates a plain‑text file **`ALPR search.txt`** that lists every occurrence of the keywords *“Flock”*, *“ALPR”*, *“license‑plate reader”*, etc.
 - **`ALPR search.txt`** – the final searchable result file (included in the repo).

-> **NOTE:** The original PDF files have been omitted from the repository because they exceed the size limits of this hosting platform.
-If you need the full PDF collection, please contact the project maintainers (see the “Contact” section below).

 ##  Contact

 If you would like a copy of **all** the scraped PDFs, please reach out to us via email.
 We will arrange a secure transfer method (encrypted archive, cloud share, or physical media).